 Ruth Weinstock MD, PhD, is a SUNY Distinguished Service Professor, Division Chief of Endocrinology, Diabetes, and Metabolism in the Department of Medicine at Upstate Medical University, Director of the Clinical Research Unit, and Medical Director of the Joslin at Upstate Medical University.

 Dr. Weinstock’s career spans the course of 30 years, with clinical research, diabetes care, and training of next-generation diabetes providers.
 With over 200 research publications under her belt, she’s a wealth of information in the endocrine arena.
-Dr. Weinstock, the 2021 American Diabetes Association President, Medicine and Science, gave this presidential address at the recent Scientific Sessions.
+Dr. Weinstock, the 2021 American Diabetes Association President of Medicine and Science, gave this presidential address at the recent Scientific Sessions.

 Career-long diabetes advancements

 There’s been major advances in diabetes management, Dr. Weinstock explained.
 “When I entered medical school, there wasn’t blood glucose monitoring; we measured urine glucose.
-We didn’t have Insulin analogs that are more physiological, we had animal insulins.”
+We didn’t have Insulin analogs that are more physiological; we had animal insulins.”

 “Overall, tech has really helped people, especially with continuous glucose monitoring.
 There’s

-“We need strong advocacy, so the federal government increases research funding and support for diabetes programs.
+“We need strong advocacy so the federal government increases research funding and support for diabetes programs.
 I think the future has never been brighter, but we’re not there yet— we need more research.”

 Dr. Weinstock has been pushing change forward through her clinical practice, trials and research, and involvement in the QIC.
 If there’s one thing that’s clear, it’s her investment in improving the lives of people living with T1D.

-“I believe in precision medicine,” explains Dr. Weinstock, “We want the right treatment, to the right person, at the right time.
+“I believe in precision medicine,” explains Dr. Weinstock, “We want the right treatment to the right person at the right time.
 Not everyone’s diabetes is the same, so we need targeted therapies for treatment.”

 Health disparities and diabetes